Akascape/ShaderToyVid/README.md

 # ShaderToyVid
-This is a tool build with python that can easily display and render any effect shader from [**Shadertoy.com**](https://www.shadertoy.com/)
+This is a tool built with python that can easily display and render any effect-shader from [**Shadertoy.com**](https://www.shadertoy.com/)

 [<img src="https://img.shields.io/badge/DOWNLOAD-ShaderToyVid-informational?&color=orange&logo=Python&logoColor=yellow&style=for-the-badge"  width="300">](https://github.com/Akascape/ShaderToyVid/archive/refs/heads/main.zip)

 ## Features
 - Ability to input any **video** as an i-channel
 - Easily **export** the shader filter/effect with the video
-- Apply effects like CRT filters, VHS filters, glitch effects, retro effects and much more (Read Details)
+- Apply effects like CRT filters, VHS filters, glitch and retro effects, and much more (Read Details)

 ## How it works?